k26dr/abc-notes/notes.md

 3. Copy output to bach_files.txt.
 The `bach_files.txt` file in the repo contains a couple additional URLs that have been manually aggregated from the internet.

 4. In terminal.
 There are about 400 files that require to be downloaded with this.
-You might be better off using a Node script to download all of them asyncronously, but I didn't bother for now.

 ```bash
 wget -i bach_files.txt -P bach_files
 cat bach_files/* > bach.abc